Franklin Electric Q2 2025 Earnings Call Transcript

 CFO at Franklin Electric

-Thank you, Andrew, and welcome everyone to Franklin Electric's second quarter twenty twenty five earnings conference call.
-Joining me today is Joe Lisinski, our Chief Executive Officer, and for Q and A section, Russ Swieger, our Water Systems CFO.
-On today's call, Joe will review our second quarter business highlights, and then I will provide additional details on our financial performance, and Joe will make some additional comments related to our key growth and value drivers along with our outlook.
+Thank you, Andrew, and welcome everyone to Franklin Electric's second quarter 2025 earnings conference call.
+Joining me today is Joe Ruzynski, our Chief Executive Officer, and for the Q&A section, Russ Fleeger, our Water Systems CFO.
+On today's call, Joe will review our second quarter business highlights, and then I will provide additional details on our financial performance.
+Joe will make some additional comments related to our key growth and value drivers along with our outlook.
 We will then take questions.
-Before we begin, let me remind you that as we conduct this call, we will be making forward looking statements within the meaning of the Private Securities Litigation Reform Act of 1995.
+Before we begin, let me remind you that as we conduct this call, we will be making forward-looking statements within the meaning of the Private Securities Litigation Reform Act of 1995.
+These statements are subject to various risks and uncertainties, many of which could cause actual results to differ materially from such forward-looking statements.

 Jennifer Wolfenbarger